Graham Hutton and Patrick Bahr. In preparation, 2015.

 Patrick Bahr and Graham Hutton.
-Submitted to the Journal of Functional Programming, July 2014.
+To appear in the Journal of Functional Programming, 2015.

 In this article we present a new approach to the problem of calculating compilers.
-In particular, we develop a simple but general technique that allows us to derive correct compilers from high-level semantics by systematic calculation, with all the required compilation machinery falling naturally out of the calculation process.
-Our approach is based upon the use of standard equational reasoning techniques, and has been applied to calculate compilers for a wide range of language features and their combination, including arithmetic expressions, exceptions, local and global state, various forms of lambda calculi, bounded and unbounded loops, non-determinism, and interrupts.
-All the calculations have been mechanically verified using the Coq proof assistant.
+In particular, we develop a simple but general technique that allows us to derive correct compilers from high-level semantics by systematic calculation, with all details of the implementation of the compilers falling naturally out of the calculation process.
+Our approach is based upon the use of standard equational reasoning techniques, and has been applied to calculate compilers for a wide range of language features and their combination, including arithmetic expressions, exceptions, state, various forms of lambda calculi, bounded and unbounded loops, non-determinism, and interrupts.
+All the calculations in the article have been formalised using the Coq proof assistant, which serves as a convenient interactive tool for developing and verifying the calculations.